anaisd5/ml-audio/README.md

 The `.wav` files from the [GTZAN database](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download-directory) were used as an input.

-*The parameters have not been well tuned already, but first results with those parameters show that 20 epochs seem to be too much.*

 ## Installation

 This project uses Poetry.
 Dependencies are specified in the